mapbox/mapbox-navigation-android/changelog/README.md

 - `changelog/unreleased/issues` for **Known issues :warning:** changes
 - `changelog/unreleased/other` for other changes

+Or you can use the helper script to do it.
+Just call `python3 scripts/changelog/add_changelog.py -f "I have added something special"` to create a changelog file.
+Call `python3 scripts/changelog/add_changelog.py -h` to get more info.

 You can use anything that allow .md format in changelog files.

 If you have implemented several features or bugfixes you should describe all of them: